-8. 8.
-Written particulars of work agreement
+8. Written particulars of work agreement

-Every employer, who employs more than 10 workers, shall provide to every worker engaged for more than one month a written statement of particulars of employment in the form specified in the Second Schedule, within two weeks of entering into an agreement.
+(1) Every employer shall provide to every worker engaged for more than 30 consecutive working days a written statement of particulars of employment in the form specified in the Second Schedule, or in such form in French or Creole as may be prescribed, within 14 days of the completion of 30 consecutive working days' service.